 The vendor should be committed to meeting and exceeding your organization’s security requirements and back this up with an onsite visit, if needed.
-Also consider that many broker-dealers and other third parties won't transmit data to an organization that doesn't meet their minimum security requirements.
+Also consider that many brokerage firms and other third parties won't transmit data to an organization that doesn't meet their minimum security requirements.

 Firms can be reluctant to switch their compliance software.
 There's the fear of the presumed giant workload and the fear of losing precious data in the migration process.
 But an experienced vendor knows how to not just do the job right, but also how to allay fears and anxieties.

 Ask how the product will be implemented.
 Determine how you'll evaluate the product, and confirm that any effort performed during the evaluation phase will be carried forward to the implementation phase.
 Request a high-level implementation plan.
 Any technology provider worth its salt will conduct a thorough scoping exercise prior to implementation to ensure both teams understand objectives, priorities, and what the end result should look like.

 Don't make a final commitment before you're comfortable with the proposed process.
 And it never hurts to check vendor references.

 Know the product, the people, and what you want

 If you're leaning toward the vendor option, realize that the best compliance solutions are usually formed through a genuine partnership between client and vendor.